 The control had four choices for the subscription option, plus an option to choose your desired subscription length (monthly, six month, or one year).

-Treatment, everything was the same except they removed the option to choose the subscription length, making it an auto-renewing monthly subscriptions.
+On the treatment, everything was the same except that they removed the option to choose the subscription length, making it auto-renew monthly.

-The treatment, the one with less options, tanked conversions by nearly 40%.
+The results?
+The treatment—the one with fewer options—tanked conversions by nearly 40%.

 That could be for a number of reasons.
 They chalked it up to the fact that “people find a lot of value in the ability to compare prices and look at options they may never be truly interested in.”

-Despite the substantial amount of papers and blog posts proselytizing the dangers of too many options, The Atlantic published an alternative take on the subject.
-As they aptly put it:
+Despite a substantial number of papers and blog posts that warn against providing too many options, The Atlantic published an alternative take.
+As they bluntly put it:

-Less isn’t always more, they concluded.
+Less isn’t always more.
 Sometimes, more is more.

-Some of the evidence they cite to back this up includes arguments of Starbucks’ 87,000 drink combinations and grocery stores’ multitudes of toothpaste and shampoo.
+They cite evidence like Starbucks’ 87,000 drink combinations and grocery stores’ multitudes of toothpaste and shampoo.
 You’d think, they argue, that these companies aren’t just blindly enacting these strategies.

-The Atlantic also referred to a study by Daniel Mochon on “Single Option Aversion.”
-In the study, Mochon offered participants a choice to buy or not buy a Sony DVD player; 9% said they’d buy a Sony model.
-However, when he also offered a Philips DVD player, the number that opted to buy a Sony model went up to 32%.
-The presence of another option drastically increased willingness to buy.
+The Atlantic also referred to a 2013 study by Daniel Mochon on “Single Option Aversion.”
+In the study, Mochon offered participants a choice to buy or not buy a Sony DVD player; 9% said they’d buy it.

+However, when he offered a Sony or Philips model, the number that opted to buy a Sony went up to 32%.
+The presence of another option dramatically increased the overall willingness to buy.

-He also replicated his findings with TVs and donations.
+He replicated his findings with TVs and donations.
 Here’s how The Atlantic summarized his research:

 Something to think about with SaaS pricing.

-Our mind has this excellent ability to perform mental gymnastics, tricking us into believing things that aren’t objectively true.
-After all, we’re not necessarily rational creatures.
+Our mind has an excellent ability to perform mental gymnastics, tricking us into believing things that aren’t objectively true.
+After all, we’re not rational creatures.

 Choice-supportive bias is defined as “the tendency to retroactively ascribe positive attributes to an option one has selected.”

-It makes us feel good about our choices, no matter the evidence to the contrary.
+It makes us feel good about our choices, no matter the contrary evidence.
 In a blog post on the subject, conversion expert Jeremy Smith gave some great examples of this bias: